serverless/examples/aws-python-flask-dynamodb-api/README.md

 This template demonstrates how to develop and deploy a simple Python Flask API service, backed by DynamoDB, running on AWS Lambda using the Serverless Framework.

 This template configures a single function, `api`, which is responsible for handling all incoming requests thanks to configured `http` events.
 To learn more about `http` event configuration options, please refer to [http event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/).
 As the events are configured in a way to accept all incoming requests, `Flask` framework is responsible for routing and handling requests internally.
 The implementation takes advantage of `serverless-wsgi`, which allows you to wrap WSGI applications such as Flask apps.
 To learn more about `serverless-wsgi`, please refer to corresponding [GitHub repository](https://github.com/logandk/serverless-wsgi).
-The template also relies on `serverless-python-requirements` plugin for packaging dependencies from `requirements.txt` file.
-For more details about `serverless-python-requirements` configuration, please refer to corresponding [GitHub repository](https://github.com/UnitedIncome/serverless-python-requirements).
+The template also relies on the Framework's built-in Python requirements packaging, configured under `custom.pythonRequirements` in `serverless.yml`, to bundle dependencies from `requirements.txt`.

 Additionally, the template also handles provisioning of a DynamoDB database that is used for storing data about users.
 The Flask application exposes two endpoints, `POST /users` and `GET /user/{userId}`, which allow to create and retrieve users.